-Switzerland and Zambia maintain good relations.
-Since 1 March 2020 the Swiss Embassy in Harare (Zimbabwe) has represented Switzerland's political interests in Zambia.
-All consular affairs are handled by the Regional Consular Centre Southern Africa in Pretoria and the honorary consul in Lusaka.
+Switzerland and Zambia enjoy good bilateral relations.
+Since 1 March 2020 the Swiss embassy in Harare, Zimbabwe has represented Switzerland's political interests in Zambia.
+All consular affairs are handled by the regional consular centre for southern Africa in Pretoria and the honorary consul in Lusaka.

 Key aspects of relations

 Switzerland has set out a strategy for sub-Saharan Africa for 2021–24.

 Switzerland and Zambia have agreed to cooperate in two priority areas: food security and the fight against HIV/AIDS.
 Switzerland contributes around CHF 3.5 million each year to a dozen different projects in Zambia.
 The regional programme developed by the Swiss Agency for Development and Cooperation (SDC) for southern Africa continues to operate in Zambia, which is also one of the priority countries together with Zimbabwe for the SDC's new programme starting in 2023.